tiagosatur/repo-manager-ignite-01/README.md

 As a challenge it was proposed to make the necessary code changes to make tests pass.

+It is always is challenging debug someone's code and a good way to stay sharp

 ### Develop

 `yarn dev`